Photo of my journal on the table featuring my Low Buy Year Plan

 As a result, it is a great way to save more money, break bad spending habits, appreciate and use what you already have, and reduce clutter and waste.

 It’s not about perfection, it’s about doing better.
-Making small changes every single day which will by the end of the year bring you great results.
+Making small changes every single day, which by the end of the year, will bring you great results.

-But some steps in preparation for the low buy year remain the same.
-I will share them bellow.
+But some steps in preparation for the low-buy year remain the same.
+I will share them below.

 Review your spending data